-The EU Green Taxonomy helps investors, companies, issuers and project promoters navigate the transition to a low-carbon, resilient and resource-efficient economy.
+The EU Green Taxonomy helps investors, businesses, issuers and project promoters navigate the transition to a low-carbon, resilient and resource-efficient economy.
 This new tool helps them identify assets and carry out ESG tagging through a standardized, consistent approach.
 Ksapa CEO Farid Baddache explores, with a guide to approaching the EU Green Taxonomy and tips to set it in motion.

-With kind acknowledgements to Ksapa.
+EU Green Taxonomy impact on business and investors: With kind acknowledgements to Ksapa.
 First posted on the Ksapa blog.